Perpendicular magnetic anisotropy in ultra-thin Cu$_2$Sb-type (Mn-Cr)AlGe films onto thermally oxidized silicon substrates

-Magnetoresistive random access memory, MRAM, is an emerging memory attracting much interest in its non-volatility and fast operation.~\cite{Bhatti2017,Ikegawa2020,Na2021} For expanding practical application of MRAMs, reduction of the critical current density, $J_\mathrm{c}$, is required for the magnetization switching induced by spin-transfer-torque, STT, in magnetic tunnel junctions, MTJs.
-The $J_\mathrm{c}$ is proportional to saturation magnetization, $M_\mathrm{s}$ of the magnetization switching layer\cite{Slonczewski1996}, thus magnetic materials showing low $M_\mathrm{s}$ are important.
-For the STT-MRAMs with giga-bit-class memory capacity, in addition, perpendicular magnetization is essential for small $J_\mathrm{c}$~\cite{Kishi2008,Yoda2010} as well as for high-density memory cells, and the high perpendicular magnetic anisotropy, $K_\mathrm{u}$, is also necessary for the data retention.~\cite{Bhatti2017,Ikegawa2020,Na2021} Various materials have been studied as a class of low $M_\mathrm{s}$ and high $K_\mathrm{u}$ system, \textit{e.g.} Mn-Ga alloys showing D0$_{22}$- and L1$_0$-phases,~\cite{Wu2009,Mizukami2011,Mizukami2012} D0$_{22}$-Mn$_3$Ge alloys,~\cite{Kurt2012,Mizukami2013,Sugihara2014} and a body-centered-tetragonal Mn ultra-thin film.\cite{suzuki2018} Although attractive properties were reported for all those materials showing $M_\mathrm{s} \sim$ 100 -- 300 kA/m and $K_\mathrm{u} \sim$ 10$^6$ J/m$^3$ or greater at room temperature, a drawback is that most studies were done using single crystalline MgO substrates which are unsuitable for practical devices.
-A few studies also reported film samples onto thermally oxidized silicon substrates, \textit{e.g.} using Mn-Ga alloys,~\cite{Ono2017,Suzuki2017} however, another intrinsic drawback is all those Mn-alloys in previous studies were ferrimagnets \footnote{Theoretically, Mn$_{50}$Ga$_{50}$ with the L1$_0$ phase is a ferromagnet.
-However, in experiments, the film samples were off-stoichiometric with Mn-rich composition which are ferrimagnetic.
-The stoichiometric L1$_0$-Mn$_{50}$Ga$_{50}$ is unstable, thus there were few experimental reports.}which caused reduction of spin polarization at the interface.\cite{Jeong2016}
+Magnetoresistive random access memory (MRAM) is an emerging memory that has attracted significant interest because of its non-volatility and fast operation.~\cite{Bhatti2017,Ikegawa2020,Na2021} To expand the practical applications of MRAMs, the critical current density ($J_\mathrm{c}$) must be reduced for the magnetization switching induced by the spin-transfer torque (STT) in magnetic tunnel junctions (MTJs).
+The $J_\mathrm{c}$ is proportional to saturation magnetization ($M_\mathrm{s}$) of the magnetization switching layer\cite{Slonczewski1996}; thus, magnetic materials with low $M_\mathrm{s}$ values are important.
+In addition, for STT-MRAMs with gigabit-class memory capacities, perpendicular magnetization is essential for small $J_\mathrm{c}$~ values\cite{Kishi2008,Yoda2010} as well as for high-density memory cells.
+Moreover, a high perpendicular magnetic anisotropy ($K_\mathrm{u}$) is necessary for data retention.~\cite{Bhatti2017,Ikegawa2020,Na2021} Various materials have been studied to determine a class of low $M_\mathrm{s}$ and high $K_\mathrm{u}$ systems, \textit{e.g.}, D0$_{22}$-type Mn$_3$Ga alloys,~\cite{Wu2009,Mizukami2011,Mizukami2012} Mn$_3$Ge alloys,~\cite{Kurt2012,Mizukami2013,Sugihara2014}, and body-centered-tetragonal Mn ultra-thin films.\cite{Suzuki2018} Although attractive properties were reported for all these materials exhibiting $M_\mathrm{s}$ in the range $\sim$100--300 kA/m and a $K_\mathrm{u}$ of $\sim$10$^6$ J/m$^3$ or greater at room temperature, most of the studies on these materials were conducted using single crystalline MgO substrates, which are unsuitable for practical devices.
+A few studies reported on stacking film samples onto thermally oxidized silicon substrates, \textit{e.g.} using Mn--Ga alloys;~\cite{Ono2017,Suzuki2017} however, another technical problem is that all the Mn alloys used in previous studies were ferrimagnets, which decrease the spin polarization at the interface cyanowing to experimentally unavoidable atomic steps.\cite{Jeong2016}